Up to 50% off sofas & mattresses — limited‑time deals.

 FAQs

 Yes.
-It’s comfortable for lounging, but for upright sitting I found it works best with a small lumbar pillow to keep my hips from drifting into a slouch.
+It is comfortable for lounging, but for upright sitting our testing found that it works best with a small lumbar pillow to keep your hips from drifting into a slouch.

 Is it supportive enough for taller users?

 In our rotation, taller lounging felt natural, especially for leg-stretching and semi-reclined positions.
-The consistent 21" seat height also helped with easy stand-ups.
+The 21" seat height also helped with easier stand-ups.

 How much maintenance do the cushions need?

-It’s not difficult, but it’s real.
-The loose-cushion style benefits from regular straightening and rotation to keep the sofa looking “dialed in.”
+It is not difficult, but it is real.
+The loose-cushion setup benefits from regular straightening and rotation to keep the sofa looking tidy.

 What should I know about delivery and returns?